xaur/decred-proposals/market-makers/arguments.md

 ### Why help the whales? + Why not just use OTC?

-> The more conversation I see here, the more I am turning against the idea of hiring a MM.
-Spending a huge amount of treasury funds to enable whales to more easily enter (and, importantly, exit) their positions... it almost feels reminiscent of the nation state.
+> Spending a huge amount of treasury funds to enable whales to more easily enter (and, importantly, exit) their positions... it almost feels reminiscent of the nation state.
 Spending big reserves of cash, which should be used for the good of the project, on a service which will only impact the wealthy minority and will have no/minimal benefit for the poor masses. and attempts to justify this by claiming [trickle-down economics](https://en.wikipedia.org/wiki/Trickle-down_economics) will end up benefitting the poor indirectly... just makes it feel even more nation state-y (@jholdstock on [2019-08-10](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$156542928313028fOfKB:decred.org))

 Replies: